MikeBrock03/Lifting-The-Bar/README.md

     var textarea = container.querySelector('textarea');
 ```

-Then, set your pre-filled text with properties similar to HTML (but in Javascript):
+Then, give your pre-filled text  properties similar to how you would in HTML (but in Javascript):

 ```
  // Pre-filled text